Tuition and Financial Aid

 U. S. citizens and eligible non-citizens may apply for federally funded financial aid in the form of Pell grants, college work-study, Perkins loans, and Stafford loans.
 These awards are made based on the availability of funds at the time the student is accepted and the results of the Free Application for Federal Student Aid form.
 It is strongly recommended that the FAFSA be submitted to the federal processor by February 1st so the University will receive the results before admissions decisions are made.
 This will ensure that the University will be able to offer the best possible financial aid package based on the student's eligibility and the availability of funds.
 The FAFSA may be completed online at www.fafsa.ed.gov or you may obtain a paper application from high school guidance offices or the University's Office of Admission and Student Financial Assistance.

-Students wishing to enroll in private music instruction as part of their minor must audition and are subject to a $850.00 fee per semester for the 2 credit lessons.
+Students wishing to enroll in private music instruction as part of their minor must audition and are subject to a $2,050.00 fee which covers 14 weeks of one-hour private instruction.

 Graduate Student Financial Information